 Synopsis virtual int getExtensions(IT_ExtensionList& e) const; Description If an entry in a CRL includes any X.509 version three extensions, you can use this function to retrieve them.
 Parameters This function takes the following parameter: e A list of the extensions included in the revocation record.
 Return Value Returns IT_SSL_SUCCESS if it succeeds in returning the extensions.
 Otherwise, it returns an error.
-See Also IT_ExtensionList IT X509 CRL Revol ked::getRevocationDate() Synopsis virtual int getRevocationDate(IT_UTCTime& t) const; Synopsis virtual int getRevocationDate(IT_UTCTime& t) const; This function returns the date at which the certificate was Synopsis Description virtual int getRevocationDate(IT_UTCTime& t) const; This function returns the date at which the certificate was revoked.
-Synopsis Description virtual int getRevocationDate(IT_UTCTime& t) const; This function returns the date at which the certificate was revoked.
-This function takes the following parameter: t An IT_UTCTime object that represents the certificate revocation
+See Also IT_ExtensionList IT_X509_CRL_Rev oked::getRevocationDate() Synopsis virtual int getRevocationDate(IT_UTCTime& t) const; Description This function returns the date at which the certificate was revoked.
+Parameters This function takes the following parameter: t An IT_UTCTime object that represents the certificate revocation date.
+Return Value Returns IT_SSL_SUCCESS if it succeeds in returning the revocation date.
+Otherwise, it returns an error.
+See Also IT_UTCTime